 “No,” said Fawn.
 “Then your better off to stay home.
 I won’t be long, I just need to get some fresh air.”

-“Okay,” said Spot, looking down at Fawn’s boot.
+“Okay,” said Spot, looking down at Fawn’s boots.
 “You’d better make sure you tie up your boots though.
 You don’t want to trip.”

 Fawn got his boots tied up properly and then he had to go to the washroom.